dan-kwiat/openai-edge/README.md

 OpenAI from edge environments.
 Edge functions such as Next.js Edge API Routes are very fast and, unlike lambda functions, allow streaming data to the client.

-The latest version of this module has feature parity with the official `v3.2.1`.
+The latest version of this module has feature parity with the official `v3.3.0`, and also supports the chat completion `functions` parameter, which isn't yet included in the official module.

 ## Installation